CarboTeam/Paywok/README.md

 - month         (1-12)
 - day of week   (0-7)

-Where an asterisc in any of the fields means to do it in every minute/hour/day/month/day-of-week
+An asterisk in any of the fields' means that the task will run every minute/hour/day/month/day-of-week.

 Examples:
-- The 21st of every month at 8:00 pm: 0 20 21 * *
+- The 21st of every month at 8pm: 0 20 21 * *
-- Every Sunday at midnight (00:00 am): 0 0 * * 0
+- Every Sunday at midnight: 0 0 * * 0

-Click save and close the Admin browser tab.
+Don't forget to save your periodic task.

-If everything was done correctly, payments will be made automatically when indicated
+If you did everything correctly, the payment(s) will go out according to the schedule and you will be able to download the receipts from the Django/Paywok admin panel (Receipts, under Crypto).